acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

    It helps Acrolinx to identify the document later.
    It'll also help Acrolinx users finding the content later inside the CMS, on hard drive, or where ever it came from.
 2. Set a DOCTYPE and/or root element so that Acrolinx is able to choose the right extraction.
+3. Make sure that the recommended [check type](check-types.md) is used.

 ## What's a Document